Heaven323555/nutricrop/README.md

 ---
 # Functional Requirements
 ```
-In BD AGRO system need a functional requirement
+In NUTRI-CROP need a functional requirement
 1. A user can easily access recommended option following the flow chart.
-2. BD AGRO is very user-friendly application.
+2. NUTRI-CROPis very user-friendly application.
 User can see all the current
 option in the menu bar.
-3. While using BD AGRO user can get First help, quick replies and solutions.
+3. While using NUTRI-CROPuser can get First help, quick replies and solutions.
 4. User can see he/her profile, Number, Address, Location Including log out,
 log in option.
 6
-5. User can Order Fertilizer and other agricultural tools from BD AGRO
+5. User can Order Fertilizer and other agricultural tools from NUTRI-CROP
 Application.
 The package will be delivered to the users in the correct
 location in 2/3 business day.
-6. BD AGRO also give you the suitable season and weather details for
+6. NUTRI-CROPalso give you the suitable season and weather details for
 cultivating crops.
-7. BD AGRO gives the best advice to the user by our expert doctors online.
+7. NUTRI-CROPgives the best advice to the user by our expert doctors online.
 Just click the photo of the crop disease then upload the picture and add
 your location, phone number, our expert doctor will advise the user in the
 description box what will be the solution or medicine for the disease.